-In 2012, income tax expense amounted to EUR 3.6 million, down by 15.6% compared with 2011.
-Current tax payable amounted to EUR 3.2 million, while changes in deferred tax represented an expense of EUR 0.4 million.
+In 2013, income tax expense amounted to EUR 2.7 million, down by 25.2% compared with 2012.
+Current income tax amounted to EUR 1.3 million and was greatly affected by unrealised foreign exchange differences.
+Change in deferred tax represented an expense of EUR 1.4 million, primarily resulting from the Egyptian production line being put into operation.